 Under an IDR plan, your monthly student loan payments are capped at a small percentage of your discretionary income, typically 10%.
 That way, your monthly payment is affordable and generally lower than the 10-year Standard Repayment plan.

-These IDR plans have a longer loan repayment term — in fact, double that of Public Service Loan Forgiveness (PSLF).
-You must recertify each year to stay on track.
+These IDR student loan repayment plans have a longer loan repayment term; in fact, the length is double that of the Public Service Loan Forgiveness Program (PSLF).
+You must recertify each year to stay on track, which includes confirming income and family size.
 To do so, fill out the Income-Driven Repayment Plan Request Form.

 These plans don’t have any career requirements, so you can work in any job to take advantage of this loan repayment assistance.

 Nearly all federal student loan borrowers are eligible for one of these options.
-After making payments for 20 years, you could qualify for student loan forgiveness.
+After making qualifying payments for 20 years, you could get student loan forgiveness.
+That means whatever remaining balance you have can be wiped out.

 Just to make a note, there is one other income-driven repayment plan offering, which is Income-Contingent Repayment (ICR), but that has a repayment term of 25 years, not 20 years.